General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport

-The main change made in this work is that we only use $10^6$ neutrino packets per species ($4\times 10^6$ in our high-resolution simulation), taking advantage of the much lower amount of total energy stored in neutrinos in simulations that do not result in neutron star remnants.
-In our reference simulation LS220-178-106, for example, we very briefly generate packets with energy $\sim 10^{-9}M_\odot c^2$, right around the time an apparent horizon is formed, but otherwise have packet energies comparable to or lower than what was used in our first Monte-Carlo simulation, even though that simulation used 30 times as many packets ($\lesssim 10^{-11} M_\odot c^2$ per packet).
-A million packets per species across the entire computational grid are not enough to measure the distribution function of neutrinos at a given time and position.
+With $10^{6-7}$ packets per species across the entire computational grid, we do not have enough packets to measure the distribution function of neutrinos at a given time and position.
 However, this is not required for black hole-disk systems: neutrino-matter interactions act on relatively long timescales in these systems, and the Monte-Carlo code can thus rely on time averages of neutrino-matter interactions to capture the evolution of the fluid temperature and composition due to coupling of the fluid with neutrinos.
 For example, if we consider neutrino-matter interactions in the matter outflows, each grid cell in the polar region covers a fraction $\sim 10^{-4}$ of the angular spread of the outflows, as seen from the remnant.
 In these optically thin remnants, each neutrino packet also takes $\sim 0.5\,{\rm ms}$ to escape the grid, while the unbound matter itself is about $10$ times slower.